 Journal of Contemporary Legal Issues, Vol. 18, p.
 153, 2009

-This Article is part of a Symposium, "The Fourteenth Amendment and the Bill of Rights: What Have We Learned?
-Why Does It Matter?"
-(University of San Diego School of Law, Center for the Study of Constitutional Originalism, Jan.
-7, 2009).
-The Symposium topic is the so-called "incorporation debate": whether and to what extent the Bill of Rights (originally applicable only to the federal government) has properly been "incorporated," "enforced," "applied," or "nationalized" (pick your terminology) against the states via the Fourteenth Amendment.
-Everyone agrees that such a goal was embraced by some leading Reconstruction Republicans, but scholars continue to debate whether (or how broadly) the idea was shared in Congress, out in the states during the ratification process, or among the bench, bar, press, and public generally.
-The issue has become newly current since the Supreme Court, in the wake of District of Columbia v.
-Heller, 128 S. Ct.
-2783 (2008), and having granted certiorari in McDonald v.
-Chicago, 2009 WL 1631802, must soon decide whether to apply to state and local governments the Second Amendment right to bear arms.
+This article was part of a 2009 symposium on the so-called "incorporation debate": whether and to what extent the Bill of Rights (originally applicable only to the federal government) has properly been "incorporated," "enforced," "applied," or "nationalized" against the states via the Fourteenth Amendment.
+Everyone agrees such a goal was embraced by some leading Reconstruction Republicans, but scholars continue to debate whether (and how broadly) the idea was shared in Congress, out in the states during the ratification process, or among the bench, bar, press, and public generally.

 Keywords: Fourteenth Amendment, Bill of Rights, Second Amendment, Fifth Amendment, right to bear arms, grand jury, self-incrimination, incorporation doctrine, Cooley, Bishop, Wharton, Pomeroy, Farrar, Paschal, Nicholas, Fairman, Berger, Crosskey, Reconstruction, originalism, original meaning, textualism